nightintoxicated/overlord/README.md

 example: cd / ; pwd ; ls

-if you run a command that keeps open a loop while running, e.g., running a ping without a -c, you will be stuck in that look until you exit it on the client
+if you run a command that keeps open a loop while running, e.g., running a ping without a -c, you will be stuck in that loop until you exit it on the client

 if you exit the client script, then re enter it, it will re do the last command stored by the server.